Norm Breyfogle: Batman

 Batman and Robin as drawn by Breyfogle.
 The cover is a modernization of Batman #9 (Feb.–March 1942), drawn by Fred Ray and Jerry Robinson.

 Teamed with writer Alan Grant, Breyfogle worked on Detective Comics.
 They introduced the Ventriloquist in their first Batman story together and the Ratcatcher in their third.
-He drew the Batman for six years (1987–1993), penciling Detective Comics from 1987 to 1990, then moving to Batman to introduce the character Tim Drake as the new Robin from 1990 to 1992, and finally starting a new Batman series for DC titled Batman: Shadow of the Bat from 1992 to 1993 which saw the Grant/Breyfogle team create three new characters, Jeremiah Arkham, Victor Zsasz, and Amygdala.
+During this era, Breyfogle's output was prolific, illustrating an average of 44 pages per month.He drew the Batman for six years (1987–1993), penciling Detective Comics from 1987 to 1990, then moving to Batman to introduce the character Tim Drake as the new Robin from 1990 to 1992, and finally starting a new Batman series for DC titled Batman: Shadow of the Bat from 1992 to 1993 which saw the Grant/Breyfogle team create three new characters, Jeremiah Arkham, Victor Zsasz, and Amygdala.
 During his six-year run on the Batman character, he drew a few one-shots, two of them being Batman: Holy Terror, the first DC comic book to feature the Elseworlds logo, and Batman: Birth of the Demon, which he hand painted.
 He provided pencils to a 10-page short story in Superman 80-Page Giant #1 (Feb.
 1999).